 “I hate this part.”

-They each gunned the engine as the boats dug into the brightly colored balls and surged forward.
-Avera pulled ahead to the lead and carved back and forth, leaving a a strange wake as the balls rolled around.
-Vicky hit the wake hard and bounced through it.
+Three engines grumbled to life with throaty roars as the boats dug into the brightly colored balls and surged forward.
+Avera carved back and forth through the balls and pulled ahead into first, leaving a strange wave of spheres behind.
+Vicky hit the wake hard and bounced through.

 “What are you doing?”

-Vicky mashed buttons on the console.
-A net launcher rose out of the bow and fired aimlessly out in front of her.
-The large net landed flatly on the top of the balls forcing Vicky to swerve around it or get tangled in it.
+Vicky mashed several buttons on the console.
+A net launcher folded out of the bow and fired aimlessly in front of her boat.
+A net big enough to ensnare a boat landed flatly on the surface, forcing Vicky to swerve or get caught by it.
 “Of course.
 It’s a death trap.”

 Vicky pulled far out of the way of the other two and gunned the tiny craft forward.
-She felt something slam into the bottom of the craft, throwing her sideways as she spun out of control to a stop.
+She lurched into the air as something slam into the bottom of the boat, nearly capsizing.
 There was a long series of metal clacking noises.

-The three speed away in different directions as geysers everywhere shot up towards the ceiling.
-Lights shattered under the onslaught dimming areas of the sea entirely.
-The balls rained back down with the force of rocks at them.
+The three sped away in different directions as geysers of balls shot into the ceiling.
+Lights blew out under the onslaught, dimming entire areas of the sea into twilight.
+The balls rained back down in a hail of ballistic projectiles.

 “How about we try to make it to the other side without attacking each other?”
 Kyle called out to Avera.

 “You’re both going down!”
-Vicky crested a wave and flew threw the air.
+Vicky crested a wave, gaining considerable air time.
 Her tiny boat had a giant slingshot armed with goat shaped pillows.
-The first goat launched into the air and slammed into Avera’s boat, crushing the starboard gunwale.
+The first goat launched into the air and slammed into Avera’s boat, crushing the starboard stern.
 The slingshot reloaded and fired another goat.